rishabh625/demorestapi/README.md

 # Usage
     1. Clone this repo in your GOPATH
-    2. Run make help to perform suitable operation
+    2. Run make help to perform desired operation like run unit test , make build or make docker image or run docker compose
     3. Run Either by Binary or Docker

 # Deployment